24 Hours in Ghent

 When the train rolled into the town of Ghent, I was immediately in love.
 A medieval town is full of energy and charm.
 Every café ornately decorated, and students bustling through town.
 For those of you visiting Belgium for the likes of Brussels, I encourage you to hop on the train that takes you 30-minutes north to Ghent.
 It’s part of the Flanders region of Belgium, and the second-largest city in Flanders – apart from Antwerp.

-I checked into the very central and affordable, Guest House Chambreplus, where each room was based on a different theme.
+I checked into the very central and affordable, Chambreplus Kriski, where each room was based on a different theme.
 Mine being safari-themed, complete with an outdoor fireplace.
 I could have stayed in my safari room all day, sipping tea out of my giraffe cup and watching the fire… but Ghent was calling!

 My first stop in Ghent was to the charming tea and coffee house, Alice.
 I think that what surprised my most about Ghent (and Bruges for that matter), was how ornately decorated every café and restaurant seemed to be.
 After breakfast, I found myself along the river signing up for a boat tour through the canals.
 As we cruised along at a snails place, taking in all of the architecture and learning the history of Ghent, I knew that this town was something special.